Built on the foundation of time-tested interviewing principles, the Inductive Interview System brings

 determine the credibility of sources.

 In the justice sector, “Every Contact Is an Interview.”
-So, Patrol Officers, Investigators, Internal Affairs Units, Accident Reconstruction Teams, Criminal Interdiction Units, School Resource Officers, Probation Agents, Correctional and Detention Officers, Prosecutors, Intake Officials, Victim Advocates, Mental Health Professionals (and even parents!) will benefit from this workshop series.
+So, Patrol Officers, Investigators, Animal Control Officers, Accident Reconstruction Teams, Criminal Interdiction Units, School Resource Officers, Probation Officers, Correctional and Detention Officers, Prosecutors, Intake Officials, Victim Advocates, Mental Health Professionals (and even parents!) will benefit from this online course.

 Overly coercive interviewing techniques and clever psychological tactics are proven to produce false confessions, alienate juries, and cause the dreaded “shut down.”
 The Inductive Interview (IN2) System is designed to produce credible results and reliable confessions by creating an environment conducive to full disclosure of the truth, overcoming reluctance to disclosure of evidence, and exposing attempts at deception or suppression.
 The distinctive “non-linear” approach is superior to traditional interviewing systems in many respects including an enhanced flexibility that follows the natural flow of actual interviews instead of imposing a restrictive and unrealistic “flow chart” pattern.

-This webinar has been certified by the National Sheriffs' Association and may be eligible for Continuing Education Units through your POST.
+This online course has been certified by the National Sheriffs' Association and may be eligible for Continuing Education Units through your POST.
 Please consult your local certification processes for additional details.
-Attendees will be able to download a jointly issued attendance certificate that includes the National Sheriffs' Association logo.
+Students will be able to download a jointly issued attendance certificate that includes the National Sheriffs' Association logo.

 Ray Nash began his 40-year law enforcement career as a police dispatcher while he was still in high school.
 After a time as a patrolman and street supervisor, he was appointed Police Chief in Irmo, South Carolina at the tender age of 23.
 Later, he served as a Training Specialist with the Institute of Police Technology and Management (I.P.T.M.) at the University of North Florida, then returned to S.C. for his second tenure as a Police Chief, this time in Summerville.
 In 1997, Ray began the first of his three terms as the elected Sheriff in Dorchester County, SC.
 After retiring in 2009, he pursued an overseas mission for over three years in support of the international police reform effort in Afghanistan.
 He served as a Professional Police Mentor to the Ministry of Interior, the Criminal Justice Advisor for the US Embassy in Kabul, and the Professional Development Director for the International Police Coordination Board.
 As CEO and founder of the Police Dynamics Institute, Sheriff Nash has provided consulting services and leadership training to over 15,000 police officers, government officials, and business leaders from around the world.
 Agencies that have adopted the character-based principles of Police Dynamics have reported lower crime rates, higher morale, enhanced officer performance, and reductions in ethical failures and complaints.
 In 2018, Sheriff Nash, co-founded the Inductive Interview System, a non-linear, non-coercive approach to forensic interviewing for the law enforcement/public safety and mental health professions.